ISIOT-ECI/Lab-04-data-streams-processing/README.md

 	```
 	Alternatively, you can use Flink's web UI, which should be accesible from the host at http://localhost:8081, to upload the JAR file.

 8. Post some data to the MQTT-proxy as you did in the part I of the exercise (with values above and below 20).
-If everythink is working correctly, you should see in the terminal where you started docker-compose, or in [the logs of the *taskmanager*](https://docs.docker.com/engine/reference/commandline/logs/) the messages of the two *PrintSinkFunction* sinks.
+If everything is working correctly, you should see in the terminal where you started docker-compose, or in [the logs of the *taskmanager*](https://docs.docker.com/engine/reference/commandline/logs/) the messages of the two *PrintSinkFunction* sinks.

 # Part III.

 Update your system configuration so instead of just printing the data from the two ending DataStreams, you make something useful with it.

 1. Create a new type of Sink, which sends an email when receiving an AlertMessage object.
-You can do so by creating a class that extends the [RichSinkFunction class](https://ci.apache.org/projects/flink/flink-docs-release-1.9/api/java/org/apache/flink/streaming/api/functions/sink/RichSinkFunction.html) and overrided the *invoke* method.
+You can do so by creating a class that extends the [RichSinkFunction class](https://ci.apache.org/projects/flink/flink-docs-release-1.9/api/java/org/apache/flink/streaming/api/functions/sink/RichSinkFunction.html) and overriding the *invoke* method.
 Add this custom sink ad the end of the DataStream with the AlertMessage objects (#3 in the diagram).

 2. Make the output of the DataStream #2 (see diagram) persistent in a Cassandra database.
 To do so, add a [cassandra service to your Docker-compose configuration](https://hub.docker.com/r/bitnami/cassandra/), and check how the [*CassandraSink*](https://ci.apache.org/projects/flink/flink-docs-stable/dev/connectors/cassandra.html) works.